lambdalisue/vim-findent/README.md

 ===============================================================================

-*vim-findent* is a plugin to find and apply reasonable values of `expandtab`, `shiftwidth`, `tabstop`, and `softtabstop` from the content of the current buffer.
+*vim-findent* is a plugin to find and apply reasonable values of `expandtab`, `shiftwidth`, `tabstop`, and `softtabstop` (an indent rule) from the content of the current buffer.

 vim-findent is a small and simple Vim plugin, compares to existing similar plugins such as [vim-sleuth](https://github.com/tpope/vim-sleuth) or [detectindent](https://github.com/ciaranm/detectindent).
-This plugin only provides three commands and no default `autocmd` is provided, mean that users can control the behavior of automatic detection by defining `autocmd` by themselves.
+This plugin only provides two commands and no default `autocmd` is provided, mean that users can control the behavior of automatic detection by defining `autocmd` by themselves.
 The detection algorithm is much simpler as well compared to vim-sleuth or detectindent.
 While we are living in a real world and we are editing pre-formatted codes, I don't really think we need a super perfect but complex algorithm.
 A faster and simpler algorithm would be better.